greg-raven/Impeachment-Chronicles/_drafts/sources.md

 [Disney's 'Star Wars' Star Mark Hamill Cracks Jokes About Trump's Ear Bandage Following Assassination Attempt](https://www.breitbart.com/entertainment/2024/07/16/disneys-star-wars-star-mark-hamill-cracks-jokes-about-trumps-ear-bandage-following-assassination-attempt/)

----

-FOLKS, The choice this November is clear:

-Joe Biden, who wants to build an America where everyone can prosper.

-OR

-Donald Trump, who is running to serve himself and his billionaire friends.

-If elected, Trump plans to ...

-- SIGN A NATIONWIDE ABORTION BAN
-- GUT CHECKS AND BALANCES
-- GIVE HANDOUTS TO THE ULTRA WEALTHY PAID FOR BY WORKING FAMILIES
-- AND MUCH, MUCH MORE. ...

-We must do everything we can to defeat him at the ballot box.

-Source: Biden HQ, e-mail

-July 21, 2024

----

 [Google buries Trump campaign site as GOP convention kicks off - Rebel News](https://www.rebelnews.com/google_buries_trump_campaign_site_as_gop_convention_kicks_off)

 [BREAKING: Secret Service DENIED requests for more security at Trump rallies before assassination attempt: report | The Post Millennial | thepostmillennial.com](https://thepostmillennial.com/breaking-secret-service-denied-requests-for-more-security-at-trump-rallies-before-assassination-attempt-report)